JohnSell620/sentiment-analysis-goodreads-reviews/README.md

 ## Overview
 This project goes through the entire data mining process in an attempt to better understand book reviews on the Goodreads website.
-The goal here is to examine the sentiments of user reviews and book ratings across numerous genres.
+The main objective was to examine the sentiments of user reviews and book ratings across numerous genres.
+The approach was to train a model on a large amount of labeled data to generalize well enough to classify the relatively small, unlabeled Goodreads reviews data set.

 This work examines these relationships as a NLP problem - namely, a document level sentiment classification problem.
 Sentiment classifications are made and then data visualization techniques are used to gain insight about the review-rating-genre relationship.